0xeye/vault-pnl-logs/README.md

 ### Asset Growth Methodology

-- Reads `totalAssets()` from ERC-4626 vault contract
-- Samples asset values at regular block intervals
-- Calculates APY based on growth rate over time period
+- Starts from the first deposit block (not deployment) to ensure meaningful metrics
+- Calculates share price using `totalAssets()` / `totalSupply()`
+- Tracks asset growth independent of deposits/withdrawals
+- Computes APY for periods ≥ 1 day
+- Time periods use 2-second block time estimation for Katana

 ## License